 I suggest just writing down all the things that you know you NEED to do in order to have a good morning.
 Don’t worry about the order yet – just brainstorm.

-When you’re done brainstorming, it’s time to pull out which tasks mean the most to you to create your ideal morning routine.
+When you’re done brainstorming, it’s time to pull out which tasks mean the most to you to create your ideal morning checklist.

-The trick to keeping your morning routine is writing it down.
+The trick to keeping to your routine is writing it down.

 Seriously.
 It takes, on average, 30 days to form a new habit.